Processional giant: Cabezudos

 Cabezudos are smaller figures, usually to the human scale, that feature an oversized, carton-pierre head.
 The heads are worn with a matching costume.
 The person dressed as cabezudo will use one hand to hold his head, while the other hand carries a whip or pig bladder, used to frighten children or young women.
 Seeing through the "mouth" of the head, he will chase after these people, though he might pause to calm a frightened child.

 As with the giants, the cabezudos typically represent archetypes of their town.

 Zarzuela

 Gigantes y cabezudos is also the title of an 1898 zarzuela, with music by Manuel Fernández Caballero, set in Saragossa and featuring a contemporary event: the Spanish army's return from the disastrous defeat of the Cuban War of Independence.
 The action unfolds during the festival of the Fiestas del Pilar, and concludes with a rousing jota focusing on the stereotypically strong, hardy character of the Aragonese, comparing them to the ever-battling "Gigantes" and "Cabezudos".

+Italy

+I Giganti, usually representing a white woman named Mata and a black warrior named Grifone, are two tall papier-mâché figures that are carried on shoulders or pulled along, dancing to the rhythm of drums, through the streets of Messina, Palmi, Rosarno, Siderno, Cinquefrondi, Polistena, San Giorgio Morgeto and other towns in Sicily and Calabria, on the occasion of Catholic patronal festivals or other events.
+In Messina, the Giants are identified with the legendary founders of the city, and from this derives their importance in folk tradition.
+They are believed to represent the struggle between Moors and Christians.